cult-of-coders/meteor-tuts/source/guide/query.md

 we created a .clone() method, that clones the query and it is completely isolated.
 {% endpullquote %}

+{% pullquote 'warning' %}
+When you have metadata links.
+A $metadata object will be stored to the children referncing the $metadata from the parent.
+{% endpullquote %}

 ## Security and Performance

 By default the options "disableOplog", "pollingIntervalMs", "pollingThrottleMs" are not available on the client.